talmiller2/portfolio_alert/README.md

 Notes:

-- Currently only supports positions denoted tranded in USD currency and that can be accessed with the yfinance python package (stock names as they appear in Yahoo Finance).
+- Currently only supports positions denoted tranded in USD currency and that can be accessed with the [``yfinance``](https://github.com/ranaroussi/yfinance) python package (stock names as they appear in Yahoo Finance).
 - Cash is also a valid position.
-- Positions can have two types "rebalanced" or "minimal_weight".
+- Positions can have two types: "minimal_weight" or "rebalanced".
-- The minimal_weight positions must sum to less than 100%, and the rebalanced positions need to add up to exactly 100% (relative to what is left apart from the minimal_weight portion of the portfolio).
+- The "minimal_weight" positions must sum to less than 100%, and the "rebalanced" positions need to add up to exactly 100% (relative to what is left apart from the "minimal_weight" portion of the portfolio).
 - The tolerance is given in percents.
 Meaning, if any position weight exceeds its target weight by that amount of percents, a rebalancing alert is triggered.
 - Example input files are in the example_files directory.